Ocean liner: First World War

 The war caused the loss of many liners.
 Britannic, while serving as a hospital ship, sank in the Aegean Sea in 1916 after she struck a mine.
-Numerous incidents of torpedoing took place and large numbers of ships sank.
+Many ships were sunk, often by torpedoes.
 Kaiser Wilhelm der Grosse was defeated and scuttled after a fierce battle with off the coast of west Africa, while her sister ship served as a commerce raider.
-The torpedoing and sinking of Lusitania on 7 May 1915 caused the loss of 128 American lives at a time when the United States was still neutral.
+The torpedoing and sinking of Lusitania on 7 May 1915 caused the loss of 1,197 lives, including 128 Americans at a time when the United States was still neutral.
 Although other factors came into play, the loss of American lives in the sinking strongly pushed the United States to favour the Allied Powers and facilitated the country's entry into the war.